 - Stocks that trade for $5 or less

 - Stocks that are not listed on a national stock exchange

-But this part of the definition doesn’t really apply to Canadian investors since Canada doesn’t have an OTC.
+But this part of the definition doesn’t apply to Canadian investors since Canada doesn’t have an OTC.
 Canadian investors can choose to invest in OTC stocks traded across the border using Questrade.

 But if you wish to invest in some of the best penny stocks in Canada, we have to limit the definition to the $5 part.
 This will give you access to the largest possible pool of penny stocks, and more choices mean a better shot of finding clear winners.

-14 Of The Best Penny Stocks In Canada
+The Best Penny Stocks In Canada

 Also, note that you will find relatively few penny stocks worth considering when it comes to dividends, so it’s a good idea to focus on growth potential when it comes to most penny stocks.

-1. Sangoma Technologies Stock (TSXV)
+1. Sangoma Technologies Stock (TSX)

 2. Hamilton Thorne Stock (TSXV)